Getting Started with ROS 2 and ZED

 Set parameter successful

-If you try to set a parameter that’s not dynamically reconfigurable, or if you provided an invalid value, you will get this error:
+If you try to set a parameter that’s not dynamically reconfigurable, or if you provided an invalid value, you will get this type of error:

 $ ros2 param set /zed/zed_node depth.depth_confidence 150